Education

 How much does the government spend on education?
 What percentage of people are college educated?
 How are kids doing in reading and math?

-The American education system is a patchwork of public and private programs spanning preschool to colleges and universities, serving millions of students in urban and rural settings.
+The education system in America is made up of different public and private programs that cover preschool, all the way up to colleges and universities.
+These programs cater to many students in both urban and rural areas.
 Get data on how students are faring by grade and subject, college graduation rates, and what federal, state, and local governments spending per student.
 The information comes from various government agencies including the National Center for Education Statistics and Census Bureau.

 Spending on the education system